-A buy-sell agreement is the strongest way to define how the transfer of business interest will occur in the event of the death or disability.
-It should specify how the business will be valued.
+A buy-sell agreement is the strongest way to define how the transfer of business interest will occur in the event of death or disability and should specify how the business will be valued.
 Every co-owned business needs a buy-sell (or buyout) agreement the moment the business is formed or as soon after as possible.
 Each day that value is added to the business without a plan for the future increases financial risk.

 - Upon the occurrence of a specified “triggering event”.
 The owners are guaranteed that their interest in the business will be purchased.

 - The owner’s interest must be sold to the company, the remaining owners, or a combination of the two.

 - A mechanism whereby the purchase price may be determined by market conditions in existence upon the occurrence of the event.

 - A funding source, primarily through insurance policies.
 So that the liquidity needs of the business or its owners will not be onerous.

 - A valuation of a deceased owner’s interest is established in the business for estate tax purposes.